 My latest Old Hollywood crush is William Holden.
 This all came about because of an Instagram post celebrating his birthday last month.
 Which led me to an impromptu William Holden filmfest.

 First up – Sunset Boulevard.
-Can you believe I’d never seen it?
-This is the first real film noir I’ve seen.
+Can you believe I’d never seen it before?
+This is my first real film noir.
 Everything I knew about the genre came from comedy sketches.
 Which is why I’m embarrassed to admit that I was laughing a bit at Holden’s melodramatic voice-overs.
 And the witches’ coven I watched with didn’t help either!
 But once we got past that, I fell in love with the movie.
 The atmosphere, Gloria Swanson in her over-the-top glory, and of course, Holden.
 Everything about it was so perfect, it left me stunned when it ended.
 Honestly I couldn’t think of any other actor who could have played Joe Gillis.
 Is it awful that I think he’s a perfect gigolo?
 But also – SPOILER ALERT – my first reaction after seeing the first scene at the pool was “Oh my God he dies?!?”

 Next – The Bridge on the River Kwai.
 Oh, this one’s got everything I need – war and William Holden.
 (I don’t support war, I just love war movies.)
 I thought I’d seen this before, so I was surprised at the shocking ending.
 SPOILER: “He dies again?!?
 Whyyy?”
 Maybe I didn’t finish the movie the first time I saw it.
 I do remember thinking at the time that Holden seemed out of place in the whole story.
 He was the lone American in a camp of British POWs, and I thought that the story stalled whenever it shifted from Guiness and the POWs’ plight to Holden’s story.
 You know what else I didn’t get the first time?
 How stupid Guiness’ character was.
 Thank God I’ve grown up a bit so I got it this time.
 Holden’s isolation was part of his character, and what made the last part of the film more heartbreaking.
 He survives the camp, makes a miraculous escape, only to be forced back in and die at the hands of his comrade!
 As James Donald says at the end, “Madness!
 Madness!
 Madness!”